KaramGhanem/Music-Personalizer/README.md

-# Conversational AI with Memory and Topic Extraction
+# Music Composer via Conversational AI with Memory and Topic Extraction

-This repository contains a conversational AI system that maintains user profiles, extracts conversation topics, and generates personalized responses.
-The system is built using Python and leverages OpenAI's GPT models for natural language processing.
+This repository contains a conversational AI system that maintains user profiles, extracts conversation topics, and generates personalized responses to help a user compose music via various key words that correspond to user interests extracted throughout the conversation .
+The system is built using Python and leverages LLMs that are called via api jeys for natural language processing.

 ## Features